DS-USAFA/Computational-Probability-and-Statistics/index.Rmd

 biblio-style: apalike
 link-citations: yes
 cover-image: "figures/Cover_Majors.png"
-description: "This is a set of notes used for Math 377 (and Math 356) starting in the fall of 2020 (spring 2022) that has been compiled into a book."
+description: "This is a set of notes used for Math 377, starting in the fall of 2020, that has been compiled into a book."
 ---

 \input{latex/math-definitions.tex}